plone/plone.app.blocks/README.txt

     the transformation is aborted.

  plone.app.blocks.mergepanels (order 8100)
-    Looks up the page layout and executes the panel merge algorithm.
+    Looks up the site layout and executes the panel merge algorithm.
 Sets a request variable ('plone.app.blocks.merged') to indicate that it has done its job.